 Access tokens for authentication from approved clients

 By default, Tableau Server sites allow users to access their sites directly from approved Tableau clients, after users provide their credentials the first time they sign in.
 This type of authentication also uses OAuth access tokens to store the users' credentials securely.

 For more information, see Disable Automatic Client Authentication.

-Additional OAuth configuration on Tableau Server is not required for the default managed keychain connectors:
+Additional OAuth configuration on Tableau Server isn't required for the default managed-keychain connectors:

 Token limit and storage

 Google has 50 token limit per user per client application (in this scenario, Tableau Server is the client application).
 Because the OAuth token is stored on Tableau Server and reused by the user, the user is unlikely to exceed the token limit.

 All user tokens are encrypted at rest when stored on Tableau Server.
 See Manage Server Secrets for more information.

 Removing unused keychain records

 A managed keychain record contains connection attributes like dbClass, username and OAuth secret attributes.
 All managed keychain records for a given site are merged, encrypted and stored in PostgreSQL.

 Records are persisted even for workbooks and data sources that have been removed.
 Over time, these records can grow to large sizes which may cause issues.